Stuart Hall Cycling has teamed up with the charity Parkinson’s UK to launch a new sportive: Ventoux3.

 “For people living with Parkinson’s, sometimes walking even the shortest distance can feel as exhausting and as daunting as climbing a mountain.
 So the money raised from Ventoux3 will support people for whom everyday feels like an equally big challenge”.

 Cyclists will be asked to raise at least £250 for Parkinson’s UK.
-Anyone entering the event will get a souvenir jersey.

 Sign up.
 Hurry the deadline for entries is the end of April!